Carpe diem, young man. Seize the day!

 “Pretend you don’t know him.
 Puts him in a grand mood.
 Thinks he’s a slick at disguises.”

-Zagi embraced him warmly.
+Zagi embraces him warmly.
 “Dear boy!
 Lovely of you to join us.
-Between Prince Bittor and myself,” he told Gustave, “ceremony is cast aside.
-And since this consultation demands absolute privacy, not easily come by on high,” he motioned in the direction of the palace on the hillside above, “he agreed to meet here.
+Between Prince Bittor and myself,” he tells Gustave, “ceremony is cast aside.
+This consultation demands privacy, not easily come by on high,” he motions in the direction of the palace.
+“He graciously agreed to meet here.
 He had demanded to convene at my apartment.
 Unwise.
 Too much coming and going, and a certain delicious creature barging in on me at the drop of a hat.
 I’ve encouraged it, of course.
 I enjoy her company tremendously.”
-He winked at Bittor.
+He winks at Bittor.
 “I am not alone in this, I believe.”
-Bittor flushed.

-In the cathedral kitchen, under the tutelage of a top chef, he has experimented with seasonings and mix-ins.
+In the cathedral kitchen, under the tutelage of a top chef, he has experimented with seasonings and other enrichments.
 The girl from the bakery across the plaza, whom Zagi has taken under his wing, is happy to assist, chopping and mixing and chattering gaily.
 She’s vibrant, and witty, and cute as a button.
 Zagi has more or less adopted her.
 She does for him in innumerable ways.
 She fills his bachelor apartment with a warmth it has never known.
 She has inserted herself into his daily routine and, propriety be damned, he will not do without her.